 A free Day of Mindfulness has been set for October 4, 2020 with Dharmacharya Kaira Jewel Lingo.
-The event theme, Touching Peace Now,is so appropriate for this challenging moment in our nation and in the world.
-Indeed, the half-day of practice is being coordinated by Sanghas in the US, Ireland and the United Kingdom.
-More information is available on the event flyer, which includes a detailed biography of this marvelous Teacher, plus a link to the Registration Form.
-Please join us!
+The event theme, Touching Peace Now, is so appropriate for this challenging moment in our nation and in the world.
+Indeed, the half-day of practice is being coordinated by Sanghas in the US, Ireland and in the United Kingdom.
+More information is available on the event flyer, which includes a detailed biography of this marvelous Teacher: oct_4_2020_day_of_mindfulness_flyer.pdf

 On October 2nd, Thich Nhat Hanh, celebrated his 92nd birthday; referred to in our community as our Continuation Day .
 Despite still suffering some debilitation from a major stroke in 2014, Thay (meaning Beloved Teacher), is active and sharing his teachings with every smile, and with a radiance that rivals the Sun.